timex-sinclair-projects/TS2068E/docs/Requirement Specifications.md

 ### 5.9 Sound
 There shall be a minimum of one AY8912 or equivalent IC and/or core in the design.
 ### 5.10 TS2068 Joysticks
-There shall be provision for two TS2068 compatible joy sticks in the design
+There shall be provision for two TS2068 (Atari) compatible joy sticks in the design
 ### 5.11 ZX Spectrum Joystick
 There shall be provision for a Kempston compatible joystick interface in the design
 ### 5.12 Mass Storage